CPAS - Pre-Baccalaureate Certificate in Addiction Studies

 National Certification Commission

 1001 North Fairfax Street, Suite #201

-The Certificate in Addiction Studies is designed to provide Learners with skills necessary to work as supervised chemical dependency counselors, as well as advancement toward the California Association of Alcoholism and Drug Abuse Counselors (CAADAC) certification.
-With this certification, Learners may obtain entry level positions such as chemical dependency counselors, locally and throughout California or may choose to continue their studies in the discipline toward a bachelor’s or graduate degree in psychology.
+The Certificate in Addiction Studies is designed to provide learners with skills necessary to work as supervised chemical dependency counselors, as well as advancement toward certification.
+With this certification, learners may obtain entry-level positions such as chemical dependency counselors, locally and throughout California or they may choose to continue their studies in the discipline toward a bachelor’s or graduate degree in psychology or further certification.